nick-lironi-irvine/warganiser/SETUP.md

 Warganiser
 ==========

-# Build
+# Setup

-Build the project with
+Setup the project with

-    $ mvn install
+    $ npm install

+Then see the SETUP.md file in each top level directory